-"..."For it is a statute for Yisroel, a judgment of the G-d of Yaakov', 120 meaning that a decision and judgment is made regarding a Jew's level of G-dliness.
-A decision is made regarding just how much G-dly revelation will be drawn down to an individual through the Torah and mitzvos he performs throughout the coming year ...
-However, this is dependent upon the individual's input; it corresponds to his divine service of the previous year, and how his Torah and mitzvosascend[on High].
-If it was good, Heaven supplies him with [the ability for] further good ...
-However, if by Sukkos, he has still not done teshuvah, it is already known Above that the situation isn't good, and that his 'G-d of Yaakov' (li.e. the individual's G-dly appreciation and experience) is "milbig" (Yiddish for spoiling or wormy), as the expression goes.
+on High.
+If it was good, Heaven supplies them with the ability for further good ...
+However, if by Sukkos, they have still not done teshuvah, it is already known Above that the situation isn't good, and that their 'G-d of Yaakov' (i.e. the individual's G-dly appreciation and experience) is milbig (Yiddish for spoiled or wormy), as the expression goes.

-"Nevertheless, until Shemini Atzeres he still has time.
-He can still do teshuvah ...
-Until Shemini Atzeres it is still a mode of makifim and it is still possible for him to do teshuvah.
-By contrast, Shemini Atzeres is [when the G-dliness is] drawn down and internalized (b'penimius).
+"Nevertheless, until Shemini Atzeres they still have time.
+They can still do teshuvah ...
+Until Shemini Atzeres it is still a mode of makifim and it is still possible for them to do teshuvah.
+By contrast, Shemini Atzeres is [when the G-dliness is] drawn down and internalized (b'pnimius).
 By then, I already know how things have turned out!"